 A software requirement specification, or SRS document, is frequently created by developers.
 This document contains all of the software, hardware, and network specifications for the system they intend to create.
-When working in the same location as other development teams, this will prevent them from overdrawing cash or resources.
+When working in the same location as other development teams, will prevent them from overdrawing cash or resources.

 The design stage is required before moving on to the primary developer stage.

 Developers will begin by outlining the overall application's characteristics, as well as individual aspects such as:

 Further, it is also defined as two steps.

 HLD – High-Level Design – Architects and senior developers create the architecture of the software product to be built.

 LLD stands for Low-Level Design.
 Senior developers are in charge of this.
 It explains how each and every aspect of the product, as well as each component, should function.
 Only the design, not the code, will be seen here.

 This phase produces a High-Level Document and a Low-Level Document, which are used as inputs in the next phase of 7 stages of the system development life cycle.

 The development stage is when programmers write code and build the application based on the design papers and specifications that were created earlier.